music-suite/music-suite/docs/src/User-Guide.md

 ## Aspect traversals

-TODO We have already seen these : pitches, parts, dynamics, articulation, techniques.

 Music Suite defines traversals and lenses for pitch, dynamic, articulation, parts and playing technique.
 If you've been following the previous chapters, you might have seen examples of these already: expressions such as `pitches .~ c`, `dynamics .~ ff` or `over dynamics (+ 1)` make use of traversals to *update* all pitches, dynamics and so on, in a given piece of music.